shurjopay-plugins/sp-plugin-python/README.md

 ```

-Then instal the plugin inside your project
+Then install the plugin inside your project

 ```
 python setup.py install